dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

     }
     ```

-9. <a name="9"></a>Starting with Visual Studio 17.2, a `foreach` using a ref struct enumerator type reports an error if the language version is set to 7.3 or older.
+9. <a name="9"></a>Starting with Visual Studio 17.2, a `foreach` using a ref struct enumerator type reports an error if the language version is set to 7.3 or earlier.